dodobyte/neural-net/README.md

 We use only dense (linear) layers and sigmoid activation functions.
 The code was hardcoded to classify mnist but you can easily modify it for other purposes.
 We also take advange of vectorized operations with numpy, the version with loops is many times slower on my cpu.

 Default network shape is (784,40,10), minibatch size is 20 and learning rate is 5.0.
-Ther are kind of arbitrary, I didn't take time to optimize them.
+They are kind of arbitrary, I didn't take time to optimize them.
 With the default hyperparameters network achieves 95% accuracy in a few epochs.

 ### Data
 I downloaded mnist data from: http://yann.lecun.com/exdb/mnist/.
 The data is also in this repository unmodified.